 The next time when Anna is at work and receives constructive criticism, she takes it positively and doesn’t suffer the same emotional and physical effects.
 Her job performance gradually improves, helping her self-confidence, and she develops better relationships with her coworkers.

 CBT is Part of an Overall Treatment Plan

 Cognitive Behavioral Therapy on its own is not enough to treat addiction, but it is part of a healthy treatment plan.
-As you or a loved one recovers from addiction, it’s important to make changes that will prevent the return to substance abuse.
+As you or a loved one recover from addiction, it’s important to make changes that will prevent the return to substance abuse.
 Sobriety, as we now know, is more than stopping the use of drugs and alcohol.
 You must also free yourself from negative thinking and destructive behavior.
 CBT facilitates this.

-The River Source offers numerous evidence based treatments and is happy to discuss them with you.
+The River Source offers numerous evidence-based treatments and is happy to discuss them with you.
 Call us today to learn more about CBT and how it can help you or a loved one.